Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The cut-off problem for acyclic Petri nets

-This proposition shows that the reachability problem for acyclic Petri nets reduces to the feasibilty problem (i.e., existence of solutions) of systems of linear diophantine equations over the nonnegative integers.
+This proposition shows that the reachability problem for acyclic Petri nets reduces to the feasibility problem (i.e., deciding the existence of a solution) for systems of linear Diophantine equations over the nonnegative integers.
 So the reachability problem for acyclic Petri nets is in \NP, and in fact both the reachability and the feasibility problems are \NP-complete \cite{EsparzaN94}.

-There are two ways to relax the conditions on the solution so as to make the feasibility problem polynomial.
-Feasibility over the nonnegative \emph{rationals} and feasibility over all integers are both in \P. The first is due to the polynomiality of linear programming.
-For the second, feasibility can be decided in polynomial time after computing the Smith or Hermite normal forms (see e.g. \cite{PohstZ89}), which can themselves be computed in polynomial time \cite{KannanB79}.
-We show that the cut-off problem can be reduced to these two relaxed problems.
+There are two ways to relax the conditions on the solution so as to make the feasibility problem solvable in polynomial time.
+Feasibility over the non-negative \emph{rationals} and feasibility over all integers for systems of linear equations are both in \P. Indeed, the feasibility problem over the non-negative rationals is simply an instance of the linear programming problem, which is in polynomial time.
+Further, feasibility in $\zn$ can be decided in polynomial time after computing the Smith or Hermite normal forms of the matrix in the marking equation (see e.g.\ \cite{PohstZ89}), which can themselves be computed in polynomial time~\cite{KannanB79}.
+We now show that the cut-off problem for acyclic Petri net systems can be reduced to solving a polynomial number of instances of the linear programming problem and the feasibility problem for systems of linear equations over integers.